dead-water/fibe-conference/_rooms/room-b.md

 ---
-name: Room B
+name: Lightfoot Room
-hide: true
 ---

+The Lightfoot Room in the Old Divinity School.